My journey in Malaysia started on mainland. Click here to read part 1 of my Malaysia travel blog.

 It takes us about 1 hour and 45 minutes from Ipoh to reach the Penang bridge.
 The toll bridge is about 13.5 kilometres long and connects Perai (mainland) with Gelugor on Penang island.
 We literally cross the Penang Straight.
-It is cloudy outside and a bit grey… The views are not that great and it is difficult to take photographs while being on the bus.
+It is cloudy outside, a bit grey… The views are not that great and it is difficult to take photographs while being on the bus.
 In just a few minutes we arrive at Penang.

 Penang is known as the Pearl of the Orient and has been loved by travellers from all over the world for over 200 years.
 Since 2008, Penang has been a UNESCO World Heritage Site and it does have quite a few treasures.
-Once we drive into Penang halfway the afternoon we get to see how popular the island is indeed.
-Plenty (and big) hotels can be found on the island and more are being built; the island is very touristy.
-Penang has a different atmosphere; the reason for this, is that the island feels more Chinese than it does Malaysian.
+Once we drive into Penang halfway the afternoon we see how popular the island is.
+Plenty (and big, high-rise) hotels can be found on the island and more are being built; the island is very touristy.
+Penang has a different atmosphere from the mainland.
+The reason for this is that the island feels more Chinese than it does Malaysian.
 But we are still in Malaysia though!

 We get changed for dinner, but first we get a tour around the hotel and the luxurious sister hotel, Shangri-La’s Rasa Sayang Resort & Spa, that is right next door.
-The gardens of both hotels merge and I enjoy the beautiful vegetation that can be found all over this island.
-It is a very different world than the mainland of West Malaysia.
+The gardens of both hotels merge and I enjoy the beautiful vegetation that can be found all over the island.
+It is a very different world from mainland of West Malaysia.
 I especially love the rain trees that provide shadow during the day, but now create a mysterious atmosphere, with the dark sky above them.

 Also present in abundance at Penang are the massage parlours.
 We see 2 travel companions going in and we follow.
 We are at salon Desire.
-I know what you think right now: the name does make you wonder what kind of treatments are being given here.
+I know what you must think right now: the name does make you wonder what kind of treatments are being given here.
 But all is good and decent!
 Desire is located on the main street.
 We get a great foot reflexology massage for just a few euros.
-It is doing us lots of good and the masseurs here (both men and women) are very friendly, good at their work and it is clean at this salon!
+It is doing us lots of good and the masseurs (both men and women) are very friendly, good at their job and it looks clean at this salon!
 Tired but satisfied we return to the hotel and go to sleep.